jpgsantos/Subcellular_workflow/Docs/Matlab.rst

     3. :ref:`Global Sensitivity Analysis<gsa>`

-    4. Repruduction of a previous Analysis
+    4. Reproduction of a previous Analysis

          This option can be used to re-do an analysis that has previously been performed.
          This is useful for reproducibility and in the case of the code getting updated with extra funcionalities.